Towards Deploying VLA without Fine-Tuning: Plug-and-Play Inference-Time VLA Policy Steering via Embodied Evolutionary Diffusion: Methods

 \subsection{Action Proposal Optimization}

-To improve task alignment of initial action proposals, we introduce an Evolutionary Diffusion algorithm that synergistically leverages the multimodal expressiveness of diffusion process and the black-box optimization of evolutionary search~\cite{yang2024diffusion, zhang2024diffusion}.
-The proposed algorithm begins by sampling initial action proposals $A_0$ of $M$ actions using the pre-trained VLA policy:
+To improve task alignment of initial action proposals, we introduce an Evolutionary Diffusion algorithm that synergistically leverages the multimodal expressiveness of diffusion process and the black-box optimization of evolutionary search~\cite{zhang2024diffusion}.
+The proposed algorithm begins by sampling initial action proposals $A^0$ of $M$ actions using the pre-trained VLA policy:

-We then performs an evolutionary search loop to iteratively evaluate and mutate the initial proposal set using the steering objective reward $R(a_t; c_t)$.
-Specifically, at each evolutionary iteration $k$, we score the proposal set $\{R(a_t^i; c_t)|a_t^i\in A^k \}_{i=1}^M$ and select high-scoring elite proposals $E^{k+1}\subseteq A^k$:
+We then perform an evolutionary search loop to iteratively evaluate and mutate the initial proposal set using the steering objective reward $R(a_t; c_t)$.
+Specifically, at each evolutionary iteration $k$, we score the proposal set $\{R(a_t^i; c_t)|a_t^i\in A^{k-1} \}_{i=1}^M$ and select high-scoring elite proposals $E^{k}\subseteq A^{k-1}$:

 where $\tau$ is a tunable temperature parameter controlling the sharpness of $q$.
-To further enhance proposal diversity and explore task-aligned actions, we apply a truncated diffusion-denoising process to mutate elite proposals $E^{k+1}$ (see Figure \ref{fig4}).
-Specifically, we run the first $n$ steps of the forward diffusion process to obtain noised elite proposals $\bar{E}^{k+1}$:
+To further enhance proposal diversity and explore task-aligned actions, we apply a truncated diffusion-denoising process to mutate elite proposals $E^{k}$ (see Figure \ref{fig4}).
+Specifically, we run the first $n$ steps of the forward diffusion process to obtain noised elite proposals $\bar{E}^{k}$:

-where $\epsilon \sim \mathcal{N}(0, 1)$.
-However, directly applying forward diffusion may lead to $\bar{E}^{k+1}$ drifting out of the original VLA distribution due to the stochastic nature of the noise.
-Therefore, we subsequently perform the final $n$ steps of the reverse diffusion process, using the noise predictor from the pre-trained VLA policy to denoise $\bar{E}^{k+1}$ and obtain the refined proposals $A^{k+1}$ for propagation, ensuring they lie within the original data manifold:
+where $\epsilon \sim \mathcal{N}(0, 1)$, $\bar{\alpha_N}$ denotes the cumulative product of noise schedule coefficients up to diffusion step $N$.
+However, directly applying forward diffusion may lead to $\bar{E}^{k}$ drifting out of the original VLA distribution due to the stochastic nature of the noise.
+Therefore, we subsequently perform the final $n$ steps of the reverse diffusion process, using the noise predictor from the pre-trained VLA policy to denoise $\bar{E}^{k}$ and obtain the refined proposals $A^{k}$ for propagation, ensuring they lie within the original data manifold:

 Finally, after the evolutionary search loop is completed, we select the highest-scoring elite action that best aligns with the steering objective for execution.